After a successful season last year, Alice in Wonderland is back again with lots of colour, movement and jokes ensuring something for all audiences.

 It’s easy to see why Alice in Wonderland, presented by Rapidfire International and M2 Productions, has enjoyed highly successful seasons in New York, Los Angeles and Brisbane.

-Alice in Wonderland is playing at Melbourne’s Athenaeum Theatre on January 10, Adelaide’s Her Majesty Theatre on January 12, Canberra’s Theatre Centre on 14 January and Sydney’s State Theatre on April 19.
+Alice in Wonderland is playing at Ballarat’s Wendouree Centre for the Performing Arts on January 9, Melbourne’s Athenaeum Theatre from January 10-12, Frankston’s Arts Centre on January 13, Bendigo’s Capital Theatre on January 15 and Perth’s State Theatre Centre on January 22 and 23.
 Visit the Alice in Wonderland website for more information.

 *Photo credit: GW Photography